ujac81/PiBlaster/README.md

 To run other commands via remote controller, you will have to start the irexec daemon, but its not required for pyblaster to work.

 ## Configure PiBlaster

+### Run mode
+Per default PyBlaster will start on boot in terminal mode.
+This means it won't daemonize silently and just do its work, but will print to boot console.
+In terminal mode it will also prevent blanking of the screen.
+This is good for development/debugging, but might not be the right thing for you.
+To enable/disable terminal mode, check */etc/default/pyblaster* file.